dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2148: Imported goods can raise consumer prices.
+### T2148: It can result in higher consumer prices and less competition.

 |Support|
 |---|